KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :align: center
    :alt: Add_clip_dialog

 The button |view-preview| labeled 1 toggles File Preview on and off (applies to image files only).

 The slider labeled 2 adjusts the size of the preview icons.

 The :menuselection:`Import image sequence` checkbox labeled 3 enables the import of a series of images that can be used to make a stop motion animation.

+.. versionadded:: 21.12
+The :menuselection:`Ignore subfolder structure` checkbox labeled 4 enables import video footage or audio recording folders while automatically ignoring any sub-folder structures created by some devices, such as the Sony XDCam, Panasonic P2, Canon camcorders or Zoom audio recorders.

 You can add other types of clips by choosing a clip type from the menu brought up from the drop down button next to the |kdenlive-add-clip| button.